sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/16-buffers.md

 - Active Low tri-state buffer
 - Active Low inverted tri-state buffer

 Active high means, the buffer is active when ENABLE signal is 1.
-Activ elow means, the buffer is active when ENABLE signal is 0.
+Active low means, the buffer is active when ENABLE signal is 0.

 Normal variant means the input and output are the same.
 Inverted variant means